CodeEditorLand/Common/README.md

     definition of an operation and its execution.
-2.  **Provide a Declarative Effect System:** Introduces the `ActionEffect` type, which describes an asynchronous operation as a value, allowing logic to be composed, tested, and executed in a controlled `AppRuntime`.
+2.  **Provide a Declarative Effect System:** Introduces the `ActionEffect` type, which describes an asynchronous operation as a value, allowing logic to be composed, tested, and executed in a controlled `ApplicationRunTime`.
-3.  **Standardize Data Contracts:** Defines all Data Transfer Objects (DTOs) and a universal `CommonError` enum, ensuring consistent data structures and error handling across the entire native ecosystem, including the gRPC API.
+3.  **Standardize Data Contracts:** Defines all Data Transfer Objects (DTOs) and a universal `CommonError` enum, ensuring consistent data structures and error handling across the entire native ecosystem.
 4.  **Maximize Testability and Reusability:** Because this crate is pure and abstract, any component that depends on it can be tested with mock implementations of its traits, leading to fast and reliable unit tests.